pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Preserve alignment classes during raw transformations (like pasting an old WordPress post).
 * Support shortcode synonyms.
 * Allow continued writing when pressing down arrow at the end of a post.
-* Mobile design: move block controls to the bottom of a block﻿.
+* Mobile design: move block controls to the bottom of a block.
-* Allow﻿ deleting reusable blocks globally.
+* Allow deleting reusable blocks globally.
 * Display description and type on the sidebar.
 (Also replace BlockDescription component with a property.)
 * New table of contents and document counts design.
 * Add button to copy the full document quickly.